Category Archives: Former Monarchies

 Schloss Salzdahlum with its baroque gardens in 1721; Credit – Wikipedia

 Sophie Antonia spent her childhood with her family at a Versailles-like palace, Schloss Salzdahlum (link in German).
 Because she was related to many royal families, Sophie Antonia was considered as a bride for several princes.
-However, she was not considered attractive, resulting in the failure of many marriage negotiations.
+However, she was not considered attractive, causing many marriage negotiations to fail.
 Through the contacts of her eldest brother Karl, she found a marriage possibility with Ernst Friedrich of Saxe-Coburg-Saalfeld, who was the same age as her.
 Ernst Friedrich, the eldest son of Franz Josias, Duke of Saxe-Coburg-Saalfeld and Anna Sophie of Schwarzburg-Rudolstadt, had little success with women because he was mocked for his looks.
 He was delighted with Sophie Antonia and they became engaged early in 1749.
 On April 23, 1749, the two were married in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in the German state of Bavaria.
 The marriage was considered happy and the couple had seven children but only three survived childhood:

 Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld; Credit – Wikipedia